 My Final Thoughts

-The Blacktail 2 is the perfect tent for those who don’t want to buy a low quality tent at your local retail department store.
-It costs $250 which means that while not at cheap as your a retail dept. store tent, it is much better made and will last you many years of hard camping.
-You can purchase a Blacktail 2 from Big Agnes on Amazon for $250.
+The Blacktail 2 is the perfect tent for those who don’t want to buy a low-quality tent at your local retail department store.
+It costs $250 which means that while not at cheap as a retail dept. store tent, it is much better made and will last you many years of hard camping.
+You can purchase a Blacktail 2 from Big Agnes on Amazon.

-I think it would be perfect for any entry-mid level backpacker, any level of canoeing or any family camping trips.
+I think it would be perfect for any entry- or mid-level backpacker, any level of canoeing, or any family camping trips.